RidaNaz/Next.js/step09_routes_route-groups/README.md

 ![App Screenshot](https://nextjs.org/_next/image?url=%2Fdocs%2Fdark%2Froute-segments-to-path-segments.png&w=1920&q=75&dpl=dpl_DCtH3CdUprp1CVB8tivKY8y2wMuB)

 A [special file](https://nextjs.org/docs/app/building-your-application/routing#file-conventions) `page.js`is used to make route segments publicly accessible.

 ![App Screenshot](https://nextjs.org/_next/image?url=%2Fdocs%2Fdark%2Fdefining-routes.png&w=1920&q=75&dpl=dpl_DCtH3CdUprp1CVB8tivKY8y2wMuB)

-In this example, the` /dashboard/analytics` URL path is not publicly accessible because it does not have a corresponding page.js file.
+In this example, the` /dashboard/analytics` URL path is not publicly accessible because it does not have a corresponding `page.tsx` file.
 This folder could be used to store components, stylesheets, images, or other colocated files.

 ### Note:
 `.js`, `.jsx`, or `.tsx` file extensions can be used for special files.